bridgecrewio/checkov/docs/4.Integrations/Bitbucket Cloud Pipelines.md

 # Integrate Checkov with Bitbucket Cloud Pipelines

-You can integrate checkov into your Bitbucket Cloud pipelines.
+You can integrate Checkov into your Bitbucket Cloud pipelines.
 This provides a simple, automatic way of applying policies to your Terraform code both during merge request review and as part of your build process.

 ## Basic Setup

 Add a new step in the `bitbucket-pipelines.yml` file in your repository as part of whichever pipelines are appropriate for you.

-Here is a minimalistic example:
+Here is a minimalist example:
 ```yaml
 checkov: &checkov
   step: